The 10 Commandments of Employee Engagement and Retention, from First-Hand Experience

 It’s that simple.
 A company’s culture, values, and ultimate success doesn’t reflect the mission statement on the wall.
 It reflects the culture, values, and motivations of the people that make it up.
 There is only so much you can impact as a single individual, or with directives from the HR department.
 Make good people the priority, and a good company will follow.

-Kim is a freelance marketer specializing in brand, social media, and consumer research and has worked with Starla over many years both as a partner, mentor and lifelong friend.
+Kim Bielak is an LA-based freelance marketer specializing in brand, social media, and consumer research and has worked with Starla over many years both as a partner, mentor and lifelong friend.
 A true millennial, Kim recently left her corporate job to travel the world and experience life as a digital nomad.
-For more thoughts on everything from yoga to finding your purpose from theroad you can follow her on Instagram at @kimbielak.
+For more thoughts on everything from yoga to finding your purpose from theroad you can visit her website or follow her on Instagram at @kimbielak.